-Developing a Healthy Community - Laboratory
+Developing a Healthy Community - Laboratory Clinical component for NUR 4960.

 Pre: GPA of 2.75 or higher.
 NUR 3980, NUR 3981, NUR 3985, NUR 3986. ( must have grade of C- or higher).
 Corequisite: NUR 4960.

 NCLEX-RN Preparation

 Preparation for taking the NCLEX-RN.
 The process of the course is to enhance the graduate's ability to pass the NCLEX-RN on the first try.
 Includes test-taking and study skills as well as content information related to the NCLEX-RN.
 Will include an orientation to the procedures for registering for and taking the NCLEX-RN.